soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "value" : "email@email.com"
 }) %>
 ```
-soa.cm.requiredFileUploadFormRow
+soa.cm.requiredFileUploadFormRow<br/>
-•   `requiredFileUploadFormRow` is a set of HTML objects that can contain a file upload element, helper text, and a tooltip.
+* `requiredFileUploadFormRow` is a set of HTML objects that can contain a file upload element, helper text, and a tooltip.
 It is enclosed in a paragraph.
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.requiredFileUploadFormRow({
     "name" : "avatar",